History of mechanical engineering: Dawn of civilization to early Antiquity

 In Ancient Egypt, the screw pump is another example of the use of engineering to boost efficiency of water transportation.
 Although the Early Egyptians built colossal structures such as the pyramids, they did not develop pulleys for the lifting of heavy stone, and used the wheel very little.

 The earliest practical water-powered machines, the water wheel and watermill, first appeared in the Persian Empire, in what are now Iraq and Iran, by the early 4th century BC.

 In Ancient Greece, Archimedes (287–212 BC) developed several key theories in the field of mechanical engineering including mechanical advantage, the Law of the Lever, and his name sake, Archimedes’ law.
 In Ptolematic Egypt, the Museum of Alexandria developed crane pulleys with block and tackles to lift stones.
 These cranes were powered with human tread wheels and were based on earlier Mesopotamian water-pulley systems.
 The Greeks would later develop mechanical artillery independently of the Chinese.
 The first of these would fire darts, but advancements allowed for stone to be tossed at enemy fortifications or formations.

-The geared Antikythera mechanism is an example of ancient mechanical engineering.